 She's listing all this because she's weird when it comes to writing about herself, even when it's in third person.
 For more of that kind of stuff, go to Writing & Writings.
 Rose City Stories maybe too.

 She is known to readers of the Oregonian as a regular reviewer on the books page and contributor to Poet's Corner.
 She started out with the Dangerous Writers oh so many years ago, and now she and her teaching partner Stevan Allred host the regular Pinewood Table prose critique group, (see Intentional Ducati).
 She teaches youth and adults around Portland for Writers in the Schools, Wordstock, and Young Musicians and Artists.
 She also teaches at the beach.
 Any time she can, at the beach.
-Her goals in life are to get her new novel (Everybody's Rules for Scrabble) published (soon) and live at the beach (someday).
+Her goals in life are to get her new novel (A Small Crowd of Strangers) published (soon) and live at the beach (someday).